TheTechnobear/EraeTouchLite/README.md

-# EraeTouchApps
+# EraeTouchLite
-Apps and Libraries for the Erae Touch
+a c++ api for the erae touch api zone mode